 3. Special Interests and Hyperfixation

 Autistic individuals often develop deep, focused interests, sometimes referred to as "special interests" or "hyperfixations."
 Scott’s obsession with video games, music, and his romantic relationships could be seen as examples of this.
-His fixation on Ramona and his willingness to fight seven evil exes just to be with her showcases a level of hyperfocus that many autistic individuals experience.
+His fixation on Ramona and his willingness to fight seven evil exes just to be with her showcase a level of hyperfocus that many autistic individuals experience.

 4. Unique Sense of Humor and Literal Thinking